-Figure 1 A Block diagram of the NGAO system viewed abstractly as a distributed controls system
+Figure 1: A Block diagram of the NGAO system viewed abstractly as a distributed controls system

-Each block in the diagram represents a set of control functions peculiar to a particular system or subsystem that can logically be grouped together.
-The grouping is an abstraction, as the various functions represented by each block may actually be implemented using multiple software and hardware components that are also distributed.
-As of this writing, the primary data communications paradigm used by the NGAO system components has not been specified.
-We are assuming that it will be the keyword system already employed at the observatory, but this assumption should be revisited during the PD phase of the project.
+Each block in the diagram represents a set of control functions unique to a particular system or subsystem that can logically be grouped together.
+The grouping is an abstraction, as the various functions represented by each block are actually to be implemented using multiple software and hardware components that may also be distributed.